-A well balanced and agreeable code of conduct is highly necessary in both individual and collective life because it lessens conflicts due to self interest.
+Discipline: A well-balanced and agreeable code of conduct is most necessary in both individual and collective life because it lessens conflicts due to self-interest.
 All societies have social codes, such as standards for courteous behavior as well as regulations and laws.
-These help create an environment and attitude conducive to mutual respect and interaction.
+These help create an environment and attitudes conducive to mutual respect and interaction.
 They give scope for freedom of expression up to the point at which one's behavior creates interference with the basic rights of others.
-Lack of discipline in individual and social life bring about social deterioration, as unrestrained self-interest, greed, and immorality erode unity.
-The rich and powerful puff up their own lifestyles by preying on the weak.
+Lack of discipline in individual and social life brings about social deterioration, as unrestrained self-interest, greed, and immorality erode unity.
+The rich and powerful embellish their own lifestyles by preying on the weak.
 Poverty spreads in similar proportion to the concentration of wealth into the hands of a few.
 The Earth's resources are limited, but selfish desires and greed are unlimited.
-Without a strong common code of discipline, based upon universal values, society degenerates into a pack of wolves.
+Without a strong common code of discipline, based upon universal values, society degenerates into the survival of the fittest.
 Social Darwinism legitimizes the exploitation of the weak and the poor by the rich and the powerful.